canonical/snapcraft/docs/building-the-snap-on-windows.rst

    sudo apt install snapcraft

-Navigate to the project directory on your Windows host where the ``snapcraft.yaml`` file exists and run snapcraft.
+Navigate to the project directory on your Windows host where the :file:`snapcraft.yaml` file exists and run Snapcraft:

 .. code:: bash